Car engine heating: Common engine overheating causes and actions

 4. Low engine oil

 Engine oil in your car provides lubrication and helps to reduce excess engine heat as well.
-If your car is running low on engine oil, it can also cause excessive engine heating.
+If your car runs low on engine oil, it can also cause excessive engine heating.

 5. Damaged expansion tank